Ada D. Stewart, MD, FAAFP

 Stewart is also a member of the American Academy of HIV Medicine, the American Academy of Hospice and Palliative Medicine, the National Medical Association and the American Medical Women’s Association.

 Born and reared in an underserved urban area of Cleveland, Ohio, Stewart has committed her career to ensuring uninsured and low-income families have access to high quality health care.
 She began her career as a National Health Service Corps scholar, caring for underserved patients in rural South Carolina.
 She continues to work with underserved communities in both rural and urban settings.
 From 2003 to 2012, Stewart served as chief medical officer and HIV specialist at the Richland Community Health Care Association in Eastover and Columbia, South Carolina.
 She was recognized in 2017 for her dedicated service in hepatitis C treatment and prevention by the South Carolina HIV/AIDS Council.
 She was recognized in April 2018 by the South Carolina Chapter of the National Coalition of 100 Black Women, with the Health Award in recognition of her contributions to the health of the community in Columbia.
+Stewart was recently named to the Presidential Advisory Council on HIV/AIDS.

 She is a preceptor for nurse practitioners, medical residents and medical students, and has received numerous awards, including the Alpha Omega Alpha Honor Medical Society 2012 Volunteer Clinical Faculty Award for her precepting at the University of South Carolina School of Medicine.